 What types of surgery do you perform?

 Our specialist vets can complete most surgery types, including desexing, exploratory surgery, tumour removals, lump removals, biopsies, stitching wounds, fixing internal obstructions, and repairing orthopaedic concerns such as broken legs and breed-related issues, plus much more.
 With the ability to complete the radiology, ultrasound, blood testing, anaesthesia, cryotherapy and more on-site, you won’t have to go anywhere else for your pet care.

 How long is recovery after desexing?

-Initially, no healing occurs for the first 5 days before the wound and underlying sutures begin to heal.
-Your pet will need to be confined to a small area for 10 days post-surgery or slow walks with restricted movement on the lead.
+Initially, no healing occurs for the first 5 days before the wound, and underlying sutures begin to heal.
+Your pet must be confined to a small area for 10 days post-surgery or slow walks with restricted movement on the lead.
 Your pet may be quiet the night of their procedure, but they should return to their bouncy self as soon as the next day.
 You will need to return to the vet for a check-up within a week.